 When they heard this sound, a crowd came together in bewilderment, because each one heard them speaking in his own language.
 (Acts 2:6)

 Peter, noticing the growing crowd, and realizing that the disciples aren’t making the best impression, knew he had to say something.

-Peter, standing with the eleven, raised his voice and addressed them, “Men of Judea and all who live in Jerusalem, let this be known to you, and listen to what I say.
-Indeed, these are not drunk, as you suppose, for it is only nine o’clock in the morning.”
+Then Peter stood up with the Eleven, raised his voice and addressed the crowd: “Fellow Jews and all of you who live in Jerusalem, let me explain this to you; listen carefully to what I say.
+These men are not drunk, as you suppose.
+It’s only nine in the morning!
 (Acts 2:14-15)